-When it comes to ideation projects, clients tend to hire us for one of two reasons: they need a specific kind of idea or they need ideas to solve a larger marketing problem, but do not have a specific idea in mind to solve it.
+When it comes to ideation projects, clients tend to hire us for one of two reasons: one, they need a specific kind of idea; two, they need to solve a larger marketing problem, but do not have a specific idea in mind to solve it.
 We can work either way.

 There is no other way to get access to Experts this good at these prices.
 That's because by being a virtual agency we have eliminated nearly all overhead (except for our corporate plane).
 No ridiculous rents for overly fancy pants spaces in fancy pants neighborhoods of fancy pants cities.
 Just pure access to brilliant minds.

-For each ideation project we will craft a unique plan of action.
+For each project we will craft a unique plan of action.

 Sometimes one round of ideas is all a client needs.
 One round is usually enough for advertising agencies in a pitch or in-house agencies looking for some quick outside perspective on a problem.
 In both cases, the client just needs inspiration through ideas.
 For more, read this case study about Ideasicle and Vistaprint, "Jump Start Your Creative-Development Process."

 For most clients, however, more than one round is essential.
-I believe most people (not just clients) don't know what they want until they see it.
-So, seeing that first round of 8-12 ideas helps our clients (and the Ideasicle team) better know what they're after.
-The second round can be used to come up with more, given the feedback, or to “blow out” a favorite idea from round one.
+We believe most people (not just clients) don't know what they want until they see it.
+So, seeing that first round of 10+ ideas helps our clients better know what they're after.
+So equipped, we are even more dangerous the second round.

-And once in a while we build in a third round or a pre-negotiated option just in case we need it.
-Or we need a third round with one writer, say, to develop a video treatment coming out of our first two rounds of ideation.
+Once in a while we build in a third round or a pre-negotiated option just in case we need it.
+Or we need a third round with one writer, say, to develop a video treatment coming out of our first two rounds of ideas.

 The pricing, then, will range depending on how we build the proposal.
 Every project is unique and Ideasicle is flexible enough to design an ideation program for any marketing problem.
 But know the minimum will be $15,000.
 And if you can commit to more than one project at a time we will definitely work with you on the total price.

-Regardless, once the ideas are presented, you can turn them over to existing resources or to one of our Preferred Partners.
-Again, we do not execute our ideas because we never want to become addicted to any one “kind” of idea.
+Once the ideas are presented you can turn them over to existing resources or to one of our connections.
+Again, we do not execute our ideas because we never want to become addicted to any one “kind” of idea or otherwise biased.
 Are we leaving money on the table?
 Yes.
 But it keeps us pure to each assignment.
 We don’t care if the ideas we present are free to execute, if they are great and will solve the problem.